Install Infinite Scale on a Server

 -

-Extract the zip file into the directory by issuing the following command:
+Extract the zip file to the directory by issuing the following command:

 -